Liberation Day (Guam): 50th anniversary (1994)

 For the 50th anniversary Liberation Day in 1994, over a thousand veterans of the battle were flown to Guam on special tours, taken out to ceremonies on visiting Naval vessels, and honored at special gatherings.
 Grand marshal duties were shared by four WWII veterans from Guam who had served in the Army, Marine Corps, Army Air Force, and Navy.
 Marine Corps Brig.
 Gen. Edwin H. Simmons, a veteran of the 1944 battle and the former director of the United States Marine Corps History Division, described the scene:

 The 2004 Liberation Day marking the 60th anniversary included a rededication ceremony in which Guam Highway 1, the main north–south route, was renamed from "Marine Drive" to "Marine Corps Drive."

 In 2008, tragedy struck when a B-52 from Andersen Air Force Base that was preparing for a flyover of the parade crashed into the ocean, with the loss of all six crewmembers.
 A memorial monument was unveiled at the Governor's Complex on Adelup Point on July 20, 2009.

 As the years have gone on, fewer and fewer veterans of the battle have been able to attend Liberation Day festivities.
 The 75th anniversary Liberation Day in 2019 was attended by only two veterans of the battle and one veteran who assisted with the island's reconstruction, who were named as three of the six grand marshals.
-Three Chamoru survivors of the occupation were named co-grand marshals.
+Three Chamorro survivors of the occupation were named co-grand marshals.
 The parade included 91 entries, including from 16 of the 19 villages.
-Related events included a march to the Manengon Valley Concentration Camp and many memorial services and musical performances, including by local pop star Pia Mia, the Navy's Pacific Fleet Band, the III Marine Expeditionary Force Band, and traditional CHamoru musicians.
+Related events included a march to the Manenggon Valley Concentration Camp and many memorial services and musical performances, including by local pop star Pia Mia, the Navy's Pacific Fleet Band, the III Marine Expeditionary Force Band, and traditional Chamorro musicians.
 Lt.
 Gov. Joshua Tenorio, who headed the liberation committee, stated, "Many of the wartime survivors have passed away; it's up to us to carry on their legacy."

 In 2020, no in-person celebration was held due to concerns about the COVID-19 pandemic in Guam.
 Mayors' Council of Guam Executive Director Angel Sablan commented, "We already lost a lot of people during our real liberation.
 It doesn't make sense to lose more lives just to celebrate it."
 This meant that, for the first time ever, the Liberation Queen retained her title for second year.
 PBS Guam, in lieu of its normal live parade coverage, broadcast a one-hour Liberation special and re-broadcast the 75th Guam Liberation Day Parade.
 In January 2021, the Guam National Guard announced that their support to COVID-19 vaccination efforts was named Operation Liberate Guam.
 It aims to achieve 80% herd immunity by Liberation Day 2021.